justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 ---
 _Notes for the VALA21 TechCamp PowerBI Workshop_

-All files are available on GutHub at:
+All files are available on GitHub at:
 * [https://github.com/justinkelly/vala_2021_techcamp_powerbi](https://github.com/justinkelly/vala_2021_techcamp_powerbi)